A primary beneficiary of your will is someone who will receive assets from your estate after you die, as long as they can legally receive the assets.

 Your primary beneficiary is your original choice for who will receive your assets.
 In some situations, that beneficiary may not be able to accept what you left for them.
 To ensure those assets still go to a person of your choosing, we suggest naming contingent beneficiaries.
 A contingent beneficiary is just someone who will receive assets if your primary choice is unavailable or unable to accept the assets.

-If a primary beneficiary predeceases you and there is no contingent beneficiary, their inheritance may go to their children through per stirpes depending on state law.
+If a primary beneficiary predeceases you and there is no contingent beneficiary, their inheritance may go to their children through per stirpes distribution, depending on state law.